rashedulalam46/library-api-postgresql/README.md

 **2. Configure connection string**

-Open appsettings.json or appsettings.Development.json, and set up your ConnectionStrings:DefaultConnection to point to your SQL Server.
+Open appsettings.json or appsettings.Development.json, and set up your ConnectionStrings:ConString to point to your PostgreSQL.

 ```
 {